Zdeněk Zlámal

-Zdeněk “Bobby” Zlámal (born 5 November 1985) is a Czech former professional footballer who played as a goalkeeper.
+Zdeněk “Bobby” Zlámal (born 5 November 1985) is a Czech professional footballer who plays as a goalkeeper.
+He currently plays for FC Sigma Hodolany as an outfield player.

 He has previously played for Spartak Hulín, Hanácká Slavia Kroměříž, Sparta Prague, Tescoma Zlín, Slovan Liberec, Udinese, Cádiz CF, Slavia Prague, Bari, Sigma Olomouc, Bohemians, Alanyaspor, Fastav Zlín, Heart of Midlothian, St Mirren and St Johnstone.

 Zlámal is a Czech Republic international, having been capped once in 2009.

 Club career

 Early career

 Zlámal began his career with Spartak Hulín at the age of 5.
 He first started as a goalkeeper for Spartak Hulín when he was 16, he debuted on 14 July 2002 in the Czech Cup game against FC Morkovice.
 In the 82nd minute he remained unconscious after a collision with an opponent, and was sent to the local hospital.
 For the 2004–05 season, Zlámal moved to the Czech second division, to play for Hanácká Slavia Kroměříž, where he was immediately a starting player.

 After 36 starts in the Czech second division Zlámal signed with a team from Czech First League, FC Slovan Liberec.
 Despite his signing of the contract with Slovan Liberec, Zlámal agreed on a contract with Czech champion Sparta Prague.
 The young goalkeeper had to pay a fine for breaking his contract, but in January 2006 Zlámal was finally in Prague ready to play for Sparta.
 Unfortunately, number one goalkeeper at Sparta Prague was experienced Jaromír Blažek that time.
 Zlámal played just a couple of matches for the reserve team.

 For the 2006–07 season, Zlámal was sent to FC Tescoma Zlín.
 The clubs agreed on a loan lasting one year.
 There Zlámal regularly started as the goalkeeper.
 In the summer of 2007, after the transfer of Blažek to Bundesliga team 1.
 FC Nürnberg, Zlámal was sent back to Sparta Prague, although in August, just one month later, he was sold on to Slovan Liberec.